bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 supposing that `remove-duplicates` is a function to create a new string consisting of the unique characters in its argument.
-The return type is a pair of 32-bit integers, reflecting that the function must return the new offset for the newly allocated string, as well as its length.
+The return type is a list of two 32-bit integers.
+The first integer is an offset into one of the linear memories declared by the module—where the newly allocated string starts—and the second integer is the length of the string.
+After calling the function,
+the caller has to reach into the appropriate linear memory and read the output string, using the returned offset and length.

 For this to work, the module defining the `remove-duplicates` function would also need to include